imsay3m/edtech-website/README.md

 ---------------------------------------------------
 For Mobile Device
 1.Navbar Should Be Collapsed.(DONE)
-2.Gutter/Grid Should Be Single Column(Card System Full Width Image Top).
-3.Button(See More Courses/View All).
+2.Gutter/Grid/Flex Should Be Single Column(Card System Full Width Image Top).(DONE) 3.Button(See More Courses/View All).
 4.Bonus Section.(DONE)
 ---------------------------------------------------